 Demarest’s Public and Regulatory Law team continues to monitor developments in the Life Sciences area, and is available to provide any clarification or further information on these and other topics.

-Read the first issue here.
+Read the second issue here.

 Bill to legalize the cultivation of cannabis for medicinal purposes advances in the House

 On June 8, the Special Committee of the House of Representatives, within the scope of the vote on Bill 399/2015 (already commented on in our Life Sciences Newsletter No. 2), approved an opinion in favor of legalizing the cultivation, for medicinal purposes, of plants of the genus Cannabis.
 The basic text of this Bill, voted on in the form of its substitute, faced a fierce vote, totaling 17 votes in favor and 17 votes against.
 It was up to the rapporteur of the Bill to break the tie of the vote, thus giving new momentum to this Bill of great importance.

 Although the Bill is in the final stages of being passed, it will not go directly for discussion in the Senate, as an appeal was presented on June 22 to the Committee’s Board of Directors, against the conclusion of the Bill.
 If this Appeal is heard, Bill 399/2015 will be sent to the Chamber’s Plenary for voting.

 This Bill is an important advance both for the economic sector that carries out activities related to cannabis, and for the health of those that can receive therapy from derivatives of this plant.
 We will continue to monitor developments and make ourselves available for clarification on the subject.
 For more details on this Draft Bill, please access our Newsletter No. 2.

 Bill with new rules on disposal of medicines is approved by the Commission